render-engine/render-engine/docs/docs/getting-started/creating-a-page.md

 I'm {{name}}.
 I'm a web developer and I like to write about things.

 When there's trouble, I'm there to save the day!
-As ypour friendly neighborhood {{alias}}!
+As your friendly neighborhood {{alias}}!
 ```

 The top section of the file is the metadata for the `Page`.
 Most Parsers will use this to set the `Page`'s attributes.
 The rest of the file is the content of the page.
 You can add attributes in the content file or in the Page itself.